TheDemocracyFoundation/epitome-django/CONTRIBUTING.md

 ##Other Contributions

-* If you find something undocumented whose behaviour is unlikely to change, consider filling in that part of the documentation.
+* If you find something undocumented whose behaviour is unlikely to change, consider filling in that part of the DOCUMENTATION.md file.

 ##Contact